Campus Resources & Organizations

-- LGBTIQ&A-related COURSE LIST - Winter 2013: Each quarter, we compile and publish a list of courses focused on &/or including LGBTIQA, larger sexual orientation, gender identity/ expression and other related identities.
+- LGBTIQ&A-related COURSE LIST: Most quarters, we compile and publish a list of courses focused on &/or including LGBTIQA, larger sexual orientation, gender identity/ expression and other related identities.
 Instructors, please submit your course (term, course #, title, meeting days/times, brief blurb) to us!

 - HIV/STI Testing Resources: In addition to safer sex supplies available at our office (among other campus locations), this guide provides info about on/off-campus testing sites, costs and levels of result anonymity.

 - LGBTIQA terminology: Ever wondered what the acronym stands for?
 Or what a particular term means?
 Check out this abridge glossary, drawn from DU Q&A Training resources.